Tilt-shift on APS-C

 * I appreciated that you can get a useful set of excellent OM lenses that use the 49mm or 55mm filter thread sizes.
 This makes it economical to buy filters, and helps to keep a light kit.

-If you have a nice set of lenses from another line that you want to use, or if you just prefer the drawing style or features of other lenses, keep in mind that you'll have to test them out yourself because you can’t know in advance if the image circle is large enough and if the shifted image quality is acceptable.
+If you have a nice set of lenses from another line that you want to use, or if you just prefer the rendering or design features of other lenses, keep in mind that you'll have to test them out yourself because you can’t know in advance if the image circle is large enough and if the shifted image quality is acceptable.
 As you’ll see from my experiences, which are described in the next section, there is no way to know in advance how a particular lens will perform as a shift lens.

 Kipon (and Mirex) adapters provide what is in effect a "base tilt" as opposed to an "axis tilt".
 In other words, when you tilt, the frame moves down.
 To get back to the original composition, you need to tilt the camera backwards.
 This tends to enlarge whatever is in the foreground (an effect also known as "looming").
 You can mount a shift lens onto a tilt adapter, and then shift up after tilting (rather than leaning the camera backwards).
 This does allow a bit more control over the shape of objects in the foreground.
 I did try this with an Olympus shift lens (see below), but in the end decided to live with this limitation.
 If having axis-tilt is absolutely essential, I can recommend the Canon FD 35mm f/2.8 Tilt-Shift lens mounted on a Fotodiox shift adapter.
-This is an excellent combination (which I've described elsewhere).
+This is a very flexible (but large and heavy) combination.

 Kipon and Mirex tilt-shift adapters are “dumb”, meaning that the lens and the camera body don’t communicate.
 One nice feature of Fuji X cameras is that you can specify the focal length of the lens you’re attaching in the camera, and that information gets written into the image file.
 I like keeping track so this is handy for me.